framedsc/Sitesource/markdown/GameGuides/Abzû.md

     **Features**: Camera control, FoV control, Hide Menu.

     @alert tip
-    For Timestop, pause the game (`ESC`) and hide the menu using the HUD toggle inside the table.
+    Pause the game (`ESC`) and hide the menu using the HUD toggle inside the table or the ShaderToggler as described below.
+Then take the shot.
     @end

     Function | Key